Vistaus/Spotify-Numix-ish/README.md

 ==================

 The Numix-ish theme for Spotify.

-NOTE: it's currently a WIP so don't bother opening up a GitHub Issue, I know it's not done yet.
-If I announce it's done and something's wrong, then you may bug me.
+ATTENTION: Spotify Numix-ish is discontinued due to an upcoming major overhaul of Spotify's interface which would destroy all my work.
+I had expected to re-do a couple of things after an update, but I hadn't expected a major overhaul.
+It's gonna require waaaay too much effort to start from scratch with the new interface again.
+And also because their theme engine (let's call it that) is a bit broken, so I couldn't ever finish the theme 100% even if I wanted to.
+I'm sorry, guys and gals.
+But I'll keep the repo open.

 Installation
 ==================

-ATTENTION: FEB 2 2014
-DON'T follow the instructions below, I need to update the instructions because of a change in my repo.
-I'll remove this message when it's useable again.

 -Clone the repo and navigate to the folder.

--Select all files and folders from the repo and compress them to a ZIP file named "resources.zip" (without the quotes).
+-Select all files and folders from the theme section of the repo and compress them to a ZIP file named "resources.zip" (without the quotes).
 DON'T (!) name it anything other than that.
 Really, don't.

 -Open up your favorite file manager as sudo/root (for example: gksu nautilus) and navigate to the spotify-client/Data folder